Skip to main content

 Flight students who are not United States citizens must accomplish 2 additional steps before beginning flight training: a more comprehensive TSA approval process, and an English evaluation.
 In order to comply with these steps, non-US Citizens may not enroll in their first UND Aviation flight training course during their first semester at UND.

-TSA AFSP Approval
+TSA FTSP Approval

 1. Register at UND for a class that includes flight training.